getsentry/snuba/docs/source/query/overview.rst

 Which provides the list of columns with their type and the relationships to other entities defined in the data model.

-Preparing a query for Snuba
+Preparing a SnQL query for Snuba
 ===========================

 Snuba query language is called SnQL.
 It is documented in the :doc:`/language/snql`